Connie (TV series): Reception

 Writing in The Guardian, TV critic Nancy Banks-Smith gave the opening episode a positive review, depicting the series as a "gritty soap" and stating that the writing has a "nice citrus bite to it, sharp and funny."
 She praised the cast as "strong", and opined that Beacham "has a whiff of big cat about her."

 Releases

 DVD release

-Network released the full 13-part series on DVD as a 4-disc set on 24 September 2012.
+The (now defunct) company Network DVD released the full 13-part series on DVD as a 4-disc set on 24 September 2012.
 The set includes a photo gallery as a bonus feature.

 Novelisation

 A tie-in paperback novelisation of the series, also written by series creator Ron Hutchinson, was published by Methuen in 1985.

 Theme song

 The theme song entitled "The Show" was written by playwright/composer Willy Russell and series creator Ron Hutchinson, and performed by Rebecca Storm.
 It was released as a 7" and extended 12" single by Towerbell Records in June 1985 and reached number 22 on the UK Singles Chart.

 It was later covered by Kate Rusby in 2020, appearing on her album Hand Me Down.